Shopping Cart

 Truth be told, culture has associated carrots as the primary food for bunnies but that is far from the truth.
 If that was the case, we would have malnourished bunnies that are overweight with several health problems.
 While carrots are good for your rabbit, feeding too much to your furry friend can result in obesity as they are high in sugars and can lead to other health problems.
 Moderation is best!

-The Veggie Takeaway
+The Veggie Takeway

 Bunnies are veggies enthusiasts.
 They play a critical role in the overall health and well-being of rabbits.
 Leafy greens, cruciferous veggies, carrots, bell peppers,squash, and herbs are all excellent choices for your bunny.
 Remember to pay close attention to food portions and avoid giving your furry friend toxic vegetables.
 Giving your small pet a healthy diet with the right amount of vegetables will keep them healthy and thriving.
 If you need more ultra-informative content to help you take care of your domestic rabbit, we have a mega stash of blog content bundles to help you on your small pet care journey.